msu-cerl/msu-cerl.github.io/content/pages/people.md

 <img src="/assets/img/CassieHeadshotCats.jpeg" style="float:left;margin:0 1.25rem 1rem 0" width="120" alt="Cassie Lem">
 Cassie is a PhD student in CMSE.
 She earned a B.S. in applied math from UC Santa Barbara in 2021.
 Cassie is currently working on a project studying the impacts of course transformations on undergraduate students in NatSci departments.
 She has previously been a graduate assistant with [Knowledge Commons](https://hcommons.org/) at MSU.
 In her free time, Cassie enjoys reading, swing dancing, playing board/card games, and spending time with friends and family.

-### Maddy Nomer (she/her)
-Maddy is currently a masters student in the MSDS program.
-She earned her bachelor's degree in Psychology with a minor in Social Science Quantitative Data Analysis.
-Throughout her time at MSU, Maddy has worked as an undergraduate learning assistant and a teaching assistant for CMSE 201.
-Prior to joining CERL, Maddy's research focused on sleep, specifically how melatonin impacted sleep and cognition in healthy young adults.
-In her free time, Maddy enjoys playing with her cat and reading.

 ### Alex Reynolds (she/they)
 <img src="/assets/img/AlexReynolds.png" style="float:left;margin:0 1.25rem 1rem 0" width="120" alt="Alex Reynolds">
 Alex Reynolds is a graduate student in the [Physics Education Research Lab](https://perl.natsci.msu.edu) and CERL, and their current research interests are around supporting integration of a variation in computing practices in the physics classroom through the PICUP project.
 They also research accessibility in physics spaces, including experiences of students with ADHD in physics group work.
 In the past, they have researched student's mathematical reasoning in online labs and developed curriculum around teaching coding in physics labs.
 Alex received a Bachelor's in Comprehensive and Teaching Physics in 2023 from the University of Washington and taught high school conceptual and AP physics before coming to graduate school at MSU.
 In their free time, Alex participates in many yarn-based crafts, plays board games and TTRPGs, and hikes.